Ancestral skills represent the collective wisdom of humanity across cultures.

 • Barnes

-Past experience and teaching includes hiking the Appalachian Trail for graduate school credit, acquiring 600+ field days in 3 different wilderness therapy programs, teaching multiple ways of making fire, throwing atlatl, archery, simple stone tools, making a bison robe with zero chemicals, animal processing, making buckskin and buckskin clothing, among other skills.
+Barnes has been formally practicing and learning primitive and ancestral skills since attending undergraduate college at Western Carolina University and graduate school at Mankato State University (Minnesota).
+He acquired 600+ field days in 3 different wilderness therapy programs.
+He loves teaching multiple ways of making fire, throwing atlatl, archery, simple stone tools, making a bison robe with zero chemicals, animal processing, making buckskin and buckskin clothing and seed saving.

 • Elena Ulev